On the Chow theory of projectivizations: Introduction

 \subsection{Applications}

-The following applications parallel the applications of projectivization formula in derived categories \cite{JL18}. \begin{enumerate}[leftmargin=*] \item {\em Symmetric powers of curves \S\ref{sec:SymC}.} Let $C$ be a smooth projective curve of genus $g \ge 1$ and denote by $C^{(k)}$ the $k$-th symmetric power.
-For any $n \ge 0$, the relationships between the derived category of $C^{(g-1+n)}$ and $C^{(g-1-n)}$ (and also the Jacobian variety $\Jac(C)$) was established by Toda \cite{Tod} using wall--crossing of stable pair moduli, and later by \cite{JL18,BK19} using projectivization formula.
-The main theorem of this paper implies the corresponding Chow story: for any $k \ge 0$, there is an isomorphism
+The following applications parallel the applications of the projectivization formula in the study of derived categories \cite{JL18}. \begin{enumerate}[leftmargin=*] \item {\em Symmetric powers of curves \S\ref{sec:SymC}.} Let $C$ be a smooth projective curve of genus $g \ge 1$ and denote by $C^{(k)}$ the $k$-th symmetric power.
+For any $0 \le n \le g-1$, the relationships between the derived category of $C^{(g-1+n)}$ and $C^{(g-1-n)}$ (and also the Jacobian variety $\Jac(C)$) was established by Toda \cite{Tod} using wall--crossing of stable pair moduli, and later by \cite{JL18,BK19} using the projectivization formula.
+The main theorem of this paper implies the corresponding Chow-theoretic version of the formula: for any $k \ge 0$, there is an isomorphism of integral Chow groups